DOL7JS/CRV/README.md

    - Thanks to volumes it will insert sample data, if you don't want to insert sample data, delete row in docker-compose.yml
      ```
      ./init_data/init_db.sql:/docker-entrypoint-initdb.d/setup.sql
-3. Set value of appType in appliaction.properties.
+3. Set value of 'appType' in application.properties.
 That will set that the system will be used with Vaadin and Vaadin authentication or as REST API with JWT authentication.
+Value have to be VAADIN or JWT.
 4. Start file  NnproBackendApplication.java
 ## Sample data
 In this reposity is folder 'init_data' which contains sample data for this system.
 In this data are users, which can be used to log in this system.
 Every user has same password 12345678.